This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 |---|---|---|

-| Starting with the wrong number | Starts ascending order with 5 instead of the smallest number | Ask: “Which number is the smallest?” before writing |
+| Starting with the wrong number | Starts ascending with 5 instead of the smallest | Ask: “Which number is the smallest?” before writing anything |

-| Mixing the direction | Writes 1, 5, 3, 8 | Check every pair from left to right |
+| Mixing the direction | Writes 1, 5, 3, 8 | Check every pair from left to right before finishing |

 | Confusing ascending and descending | Calls 9, 6, 3 ascending | Ask: “Are the numbers going up or down?” |

-| Missing one number | Orders 2, 5, 9 but leaves out 7 | Cross out each number after using it |
+| Missing one number from the set | Orders 2, 5, 9 but leaves out 7 | Cross out each number after placing it |

-| Guessing the missing number | Fills the blank without checking the gap | Compare the numbers before and after the blank |
+| Guessing the missing number | Fills the blank without checking the gap | Compare the numbers on both sides and measure the gap |

 How many examples does a Class 1 child need before ordering feels automatic?

 Research on early mathematics learning suggests that most children need 15–25 successful ordering experiences across varied contexts before a skill becomes genuinely automatic.
-This does not need to happen in one sitting — short daily practice (5 minutes, 3–4 examples) across 2–3 weeks builds the fluency that occasional longer sessions cannot match.
+This does not need to happen in one sitting short daily practice (5 minutes, 3–4 examples) across 2–3 weeks builds the fluency that occasional longer sessions cannot match.

 Should I show my child the answers while they practise?